EndPointCorp/end-point-blog/2014/07/10/facebook-twitter-google-plus-sharing.html.md

 I wasn’t able to get it up and working with sharer.php.
 After spending considerable amount of time on this I had to give up and acknowledge that the only way to fully customize the dialog would require registering an app and utilizing APP_ID [https://developers.facebook.com/docs/sharing/reference/share-dialog](https://developers.facebook.com/docs/sharing/reference/share-dialog).

-I anticipated the same kind of trouble with the last button for Google Plus.
+I anticipated the same kind of trouble with the last button for Google+.
 And I wasn’t mistaken.
 The only allowed format for G+ is:

 ```ruby
 <a href="https://plus.google.com/share?url=<%= url %>">Google+</a>